 - an unusual reaction in a long-time user

 What FDA Does with Reports

-The FDA is interested in building a comprehensive tobacco regulation program to make sure all tobacco products have an appropriate level of regulatory oversight.
-Reports submitted to the SRP will be reviewed, evaluated and where appropriate, issues will be addressed to ensure the protection of the public health.
+FDA is interested in building a comprehensive tobacco regulation program to make sure all tobacco products have an appropriate level of regulatory oversight.
+Reports submitted to the Safety Reporting Portal will be reviewed, evaluated, and, where appropriate, addressed.

-The agency will not routinely contact people who submit reports to the SRP, but if a person provides contact information, the FDA may request additional information or tobacco product samples, if available.
+The agency will not routinely contact people who submit reports to the Safety Reporting Portal, but if you provide your contact information, FDA may request additional information or tobacco product samples, if available.

-The FDA cannot provide individual advice.
-If a person has an issue that requires medical attention, he or she should contact his or her health care provider.
+FDA cannot provide medical advice.
+If you have an issue that requires medical attention, please contact your health care provider.